aubreyrjones/parasol/README.md

 Q. Why C++11?
 Why not '98, or C, or Java?

 A. I'm doing this in my spare time.
 Pay me to write Parasol and we can discuss the implementation language.

 *

-Q. Damn...
-Boost?
-Really?

-A. It's just a little Boost.
-I only include what I use and the dependencies thereof.
-But, really, it's 2015.
-The header-only parts of Boost are totally worth the trouble of adding a `-I` to your compile line.

-*